sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 A modified version of Mark Woodward's [match_words_in_aligned_verse](https://github.com/sil-ai/new2old) algorithm
 ### Suggested Usage:

-`python match_words_in_aligned_verse.py --keys-name en-NLT --values-name greek`
+`python match_words_in_aligned_verse.py --keys-name path/to/source/file --values-name path/to/target/file --jaccard-similarity-threshold 0.5 --outpath /path/to/output/location`

 ### Output

-A json file containing the word alignments.
+A directory containing cache, a log, and a json file with the word alignments.

 ### Arguments: